Crisis Services

 Unhoused Services and Transitional Housing Mental Health Therapists

-Alameda Family Services co-locates mental health clinicians at Dignity Village, Village of Love, and the Building Futures Estuary project.
+Alameda Family Services co-locates mental health clinicians at Dignity Village, and Village of Love.
 These services are essential in creating a therapeutic environment that is capable of addressing the complex mental health needs of these formerly unhoused individuals and families.

 Trainings and Consultation